kalenwallin/RapRPG/README.md

     - Aliases: `rank`

 ## Contributing
-Pull request are more than welcome.
+Pull requests are more than welcome.
 Feel free to contribute or fork the project for your own needs.